gSchool/ada-CS-Fundamentals-Internship/02-linked-lists/02-linked-lists.md

 You will often hear the terms _pointer_ and _reference_ in relation to dynamic data structures like LinkedLists.
 Both terms refer to a variable which **points** to data in memory, or holds the address of another varaible in memory.
 The concept is similar to a home.
 The home is an object in memory, while the home's address is a _reference_ which indicates where to find the home.

 In some languages like C/C++ you can manipulate memory addresses and memory directly.
-In other languages, like Ruby, you have references which refer to objects in memory, but you cannot directly work with the memory addresses.
+In other languages, like Python, you have references which refer to objects in memory, but you cannot directly work with the memory addresses.

 An example in C++